SWIFTSIM/SWIFT/doc/RTD/source/ExternalPotentials/index.rst

 1. No potential (none)
 2. Point mass potential (point-mass): classical point mass, can be placed at a position with a mass.
-3. Plummer potential (point-mass-softened): in the code a softended point mass corresponds to a Plummer potential, can be placed at a position with a mass.
+3. Plummer potential (point-mass-softened): in the code a softened point mass corresponds to a Plummer potential, can be placed at a position with a mass.
 4. Isothermal potential (isothermal): An isothermal potential which corresponds to a density profile which is :math:`\propto r^{-2}` and a potential which is